-Below is an excerpt from an interview accompanying a photo feature selected from this portfolio, titled Affinity.
-Published by Shutr Magazine (Amsterdam, The Netherlands)
+Excerpt from an interview published alongside a feature titled 'Affinity', selected from this portfolio by Shutr Magazine (Amsterdam, The Netherlands).

 - How did you come up with the ideas to photograph your 'Affinity' series?